 Students must meet with the Clinical Coordinator, Health Sciences.
 Site placement could be based on CGPA.
 Prior to externship placement, students must submit:

 - Child Abuse Clearance Form

 - Certification in CPR: Health Care Provider

 - VI.
 Catalog Course Description

 - The course prepares students to work in a medical office assisting physicians and office personnel by performing assigned duties in both administrative and clinical procedures.
-The work experience is supported by externship instructor site visits and classroom seminars.
+The work experience is supported by knowledge and skills gained in pre-requisite courses, site liaison feedback, and externship instructor site visits.

 - VII.
 Required Course Content and Direction

 Course Learning Goals

 - Perform varied clinical duties, including taking vital signs, maintaining examination and treatment areas, interviewing and taking patient histories, preparing patients for procedure, assisting physicians with examinations and treatments, collecting and processing specimens, performing routine diagnostic tests, administering medications, and performing venipunctures;

 - Perform varied administrative duties, including scheduling and canceling patient appointments, completing health insurance forms, recording charges, filing, transcription, and coding; and